U.S. applicants to the LL.M. program must have earned a first degree in law from an accredited United States law school.

 To be admitted into the LL.M. program, an applicant must have a proven record of scholastic accomplishment in legal studies, a coherent plan of study, normally including a specialized concentration in an area of the law, and a commitment to the study of law as an intellectual discipline.
-Applicants are admitted by the Dean based on the recommendation of the Committee on Graduate Studies.
-The Committee considers the applicant's past experience, evidence of maturity and motivation, personal recommendations, and such other indices of competence as writings and publications.
+Applicants are admitted by the Dean based on the recommendation of the LLM Director.
+The LLM Director considers the applicant's past experience, evidence of maturity and motivation, personal recommendations, and such other indices of competence as writings and publications.

 A completed application containing the information below must be submitted online.
 Click here to access the online application.

 - A letter stating your reasons for applying to the LL.M. program and how the course offerings can fulfill your expectations.

 - Three personal reference letters confirming the likelihood of your success in this program.
 It is recommended that at least one letter come from a law professor in the school awarding your first law degree.
 In the event you have been employed in any law related capacity, one letter should also come from your immediate supervisor.